web-mech/cartangular/README.md

 cartangular
 ===========

-A nice little cart app built with angularjs
+A nice little cart app built with angularjs.